Also known as: Mediterranean anemia, Cooley anemia, Beta thalassemia or Alpha thalassemia

-Severe thalassemia can cause early death due to heart failure, usually between ages 20 and 30.
+Severe thalassemia can cause early death (between ages 20 and 30) due to heart failure.
 Getting regular blood transfusions and therapy to remove iron from the body helps improve the outcome.

-Less severe forms of thalassemia usually do not shorten lifespan.
+Less severe forms of thalassemia often do not shorten lifespan.

-Untreated, thalassemia major leads to heart failure and liver problems, and makes a person more likely to develop infections.
+Untreated, thalassemia major leads to heart failure and liver problems.
+It also makes a person more likely to develop infections.